-In this article Andy Cutting, the National Autistic Society's specialist exclusions adviser, gives his Top 5 Tips for overcoming the barriers to inclusion.
+Andy Cutting, the National Autistic Society's specialist exclusions adviser, gives his Top 5 Tips for overcoming the barriers to inclusion in education.
 This article aims to provide an easy read overview of practical tips for professionals when trying to reduce the risk of exclusion.

-There is no one quick-fix set of strategies that schools can follow to reduce the number of school exclusions.
-However, schools may like to consider the following tips when planning how best to support a pupil on the autism spectrum:
+There is no one quick-fix set of strategies that schools can use to overcome barriers to inclusion.
+However, schools may like to consider the following tips when planning how best to support an autistic pupil:

 Top 5 Tips